Prinlene/rsschool-cv/cv.md

 * GitHub: Prinlene

 ## About myself
 I enjoy everything, I have to learn.
-Poblems do nox exist for me.
+Poblems do not exist for me.
 My strong sides: I love learning, I'm rather good in english (my texts and speeches aren't loquent and beautiful, but I can speak and be undrestood, can understand english-speaking people), I'm fond of computers.

 ## My skills
 I have almost no skills, that you need (it's a pity, but truth), but I've learned how to use git.
-And base skills of HTML and CSS, of coure.
+And base skills of HTML and CSS, of course.
 Example?
 No problems! <html> ... </html>.
 But trust me: between this commands is located the most loquent and beautiful code))

 ## My experience